mvoorhes/ArduinoProjects/pong_clone/README.md

 ## Files

 - pong_clone.ino:   The main file
-- Player1Wins.h:    Contains animation for when player 1 wins
-- Player2Wins.h:    Contains animation for when player 2 wins
+- animations.h:     Contains animation for when someone wins